Innocent Spolin Law Client Charged with Murder Walks Free After All Charges DroppedPublished on July 19, 2019

 How Long Will My Appeal Take?Published on April 3, 2019

 Many people who are in a position to successfully appeal their case are unable or unwilling to start the process.
 At Spolin Law, we are dedicated to fighting for positive case outcomes for our clients through the appeals process.
-To schedule a free consultation of your case, contact our award-winning criminal appeals lawyers today at (310) 424-5816.
+To schedule a free consultation of your case, contact our award-winning criminal appeals lawyers or staff members today at (310) 424-5816.

 How Long Will Your Criminal Appeal Take in California?